cerberus-ab/js-multi-threading-demo/README.md

 npm run start
 ```

 It runs the **app** on 3000 and the **monitor** on 3001 in background.

 To see the servers' logs turn to *logs/app-output.log* and *logs/monitor-output.log* respectively.

 To stop both servers use:
 ```shell
 npm run stop
 ```

 Want to know more before playing?
-There are some screens:
+Here are some screens:
 - [home page](/resources/screen-home.png) - the list of solutions;
 - [client computing](/resources/screen-compute-client.png) - demo for computing on the client-side;
 - [server computing](/resources/screen-compute-server.png) - demo for computing on the server-side;